minaBonyadi/mankala-game/README.md

  In this project you can play a Mankala game board with a robot But this application does not have UI.
-You should up docker compose file and then ,you should call this application services from this swagger-ui address (http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config) After taht, call createGame() service like this (/games/create), from swagger ui for creating a new game and then call makeTurn() service that is including request body which is our board data and
+You should up docker compose file and then ,you should call this application services from the swagger-ui address (http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config) After taht, call createGame() service like this (/games/create), from swagger ui for creating a new game and then call makeTurn() service that is including request body which is our board data and